gardener/landscaper/test/integration/testdata/README.md

 The blueprints in this section are used to check the order in which subinstallations are processed.

-- The blueprint of the base component [dependencies/component-base](dependencies/component-base) simply imports a string and exports it unchanged.
-Remark: the blueprint has neither deploy items, not subinstallations.
+The blueprint of the base component [dependencies/component-base](dependencies/component-base) simply imports a string and exports it unchanged.
-- The aggregated components [dependencies/component-aggr-v0.1.0](dependencies/component-aggr-v0.1.0) and
+Remark: the blueprint has neither deploy items, not subinstallations (that's possible).

-  [dependencies/component-aggr-v0.2.0](dependencies/component-aggr-v0.2.0) have subinstallations using the base component.
+The aggregated components [dependencies/component-aggr-v0.1.0](dependencies/component-aggr-v0.1.0) and [dependencies/component-aggr-v0.2.0](dependencies/component-aggr-v0.2.0) have subinstallations using the base component.
 Each subinstallation reads the strings exported by its predecessors and uses an import data mapping to combine them and to append the own name.
 In this way the strings that are passed through the subinstallations track the processing order.
 Version `v0.1.0` consists of a chain of four subinstallations.
 Version `v0.2.0` consists of three independent subinstallations, and a fourth one that depends on the first three.